storacha/w3up/packages/w3up-client/README.md

 Removes association of a content CID with the space.
 Optionally, also removes association of CAR shards with space.

-⚠️ Please be aware that all shards will be deleted even if there is another upload(s) that reference same shards, which in turn could corrupt those uploads.
+⚠️ If `shards` option is `true` all shards will be deleted even if there is another upload(s) that reference same shards, which in turn could corrupt those uploads.

 ### `getReceipt`